ansible/ansible-hub-ui/README.md

 # Ansible Automation Hub UI

 Frontend for Ansible Hub and Galaxy.
-The backend for this project can be found at [ansible/galaxy\_ng](https://github.com/ansible/galaxy_ng/), developer docs at [ansible.readthedocs.io](https://ansible.readthedocs.io/projects/galaxy-ng/en/latest/), and an outdated wiki at [ansibe/galaxy_ng wiki](https://github.com/ansible/galaxy_ng/wiki/Development-Setup).
+The backend for this project can be found at [ansible/galaxy\_ng](https://github.com/ansible/galaxy_ng/), developer docs at [ansible.readthedocs.io](https://ansible.readthedocs.io/projects/galaxy-ng/en/latest/), and an outdated wiki at [ansibe/galaxy\_ng wiki](https://github.com/ansible/galaxy_ng/wiki/Development-Setup).

-The project is built on React & Patternfly, using components from [patternfly-react](https://github.com/patternfly/patternfly-react) and [lingui](https://github.com/lingui/js-lingui/) for l10n.
+The project is built on React & Patternfly, using components from [patternfly-react](https://github.com/patternfly/patternfly-react), with [lingui](https://github.com/lingui/js-lingui/) for l10n.

 ## Setting up Your Dev Environment